SCHEMA THERAPY ONLINE – Telehealth options

 How much do online sessions cost?

-Online sessions offer a rebate of $86.15 to $126.
+Online sessions offer a rebate of $87.45 to $128.
 50 with a current Mental Health Care Plan from your General Practitioner or Psychiatrist.
 Schema Therapy Institute is a private fee paying clinic but there is a sliding scale for students, pensioners and those going through financial hardship as a result of Covid- 19.
 Please discuss this directly with your practitioner.
 Mental healthcare plans can be also be accessed via Telehealth.
 You will need to provide your psychologist with this documentation.
 You will also be asked to complete a consent form to engage in Telehealth, this is a Medicare requirement.
 Your psychologist will discuss this with you.
-Please note that TAC, Worksafe and private health companies have also introduced telehealth funded items you can access during this unprecedented times.
+Please note that TAC, Worksafe and private health companies have also introduced telehealth funded items you can access during these unprecedented times.